perticascatalin/Research/RelationalPROG/in_depth.md

 #### 1.1 High-Level Summary

 This study presents a general machine learning model used for solving relational tasks.
-In a similar fashion to CNNs (used for extracting spatial and translation invariant properties) and LSTMs (used for extracting sequential dependencies), the RN (relational network) contains a built-in mechanism for capturing core common properties of relational reasoning.
+The relational network (RN) model contains a built-in mechanism for capturing core common properties of relational reasoning.
+From this perspective, we can draw parallels to other machine learning models designed with different properties in mind, such as the well known:

+- CNNs used for extracting spatial and translation invariant properties
+- LSTMs used for extracting sequential dependencies

 The RN is used on 3 different tasks, all of which require relational reasoning on a set of objects: